citrix-openstack/blogentries/devstack_xva.md

     xe sr-list name-label="Local storage" params=type --minimal

 The command should return `ext`.
-If it does not return ext, but other, you will need to change your SR type to ext.
+If it does not return ext, but something else, you will need to change your SR type to ext (See http://support.citrix.com/article/ctx116324)

 It is also recommended to have at least 6 gigabytes of memory in that physical machine.
-1 gigabyte is required for Dom0, 3 gigabytes are required for the DevStack VM, and the rest could be used to launch OpenStack VMs.
+1 gigabyte is required for Dom0, 3 gigabytes are recommended for the DevStack VM, and the rest will be used to launch OpenStack VMs.

 ## Networking